dsowsy/dask-holdem-simulator/README.md

 # Introduction and Motivation

-About 20 years ago I learned TH at a startup I was working for.
+About 20 years ago I learned Texas Hold'em at a startup I was working for.

 I got it in my brain that I could make a bot, that would automatically play.
-In that process, long before Sikuli and OpenCV.
-I wrote a brute force image recognition system, and handled simulation of movement with bezier curve calculations and modeled the game state, playing, cards, and rules with Java.
+In that process (long before Sikuli and OpenCV) I wrote a brute force image recognition system, and handled simulation of movement with bezier curve calculations and modeled the game state, playing, cards, and rules with Java.
 I spent all my free time that I could thinking about it for about 5 years.
 I never could figure out how to build an AI for it, and how to appropriately handle the decision-making.
 It was however my first really non-trivial foray into complex systems running on multiple CPUs and with multi-threading.

 Flash forward to 2023 and I’m taking GPU Specialization learning how to program CUDA.
 In 2022 I got to experiment with big data and redundant systems and got a taste for redundant